Postdoctoral Associate, University of Rochester (PI Aslin)

-Dr. Lauren Emberson (she/her/hers) is an Assistant Professor in the Department of Psychology at the University of British Columbia.
+Dr. Lauren Emberson (she/her/hers) is an Associate Professor in the Department of Psychology at the University of British Columbia.
 At UBC, Dr. Emberson’s lab is a part of the Early Development Research Group, a consortium of several research centers interested in the development of perception, language, learning, and social understanding in infants and children.
 Prior to UBC, Dr. Emberson was an Assistant Professor at Princeton University where she co-founded and co-directs the Princeton Baby and Princeton Kid Labs: a developmental group comprising several research labs.

 Dr. Emberson serves on the editorial board of Infancy (the journal of the International Congress of Infancy Studies) and is a consulting editor for the Journal of Cognitive Neuroscience (the Journal of the Cognitive Neuroscience Society).
 Dr. Emberson has published her research in many top journals including the Proceedings of the National Academy of Sciences (PNAS), Current Biology, Psychological Science, Cognition, Developmental Science, Journal of Neuroscience, Journal of Cognitive Neuroscience, and many more.

 Dr. Emberson’s research is in the areas of learning, perception (audition, vision, crossmodal or multisensory), language development, face/object perception, and attention.
 Emberson investigates these capacities in young infants using behavioral and neuroimaging techniques (e.g., fNIRS: functional near infrared spectroscopy).
 Dr. Emberson works primarily with very young infants (starting at birth through 1 year) and also investigates preterm/premature infants who are at-risk for developmental delays.